-Tell participants that the basic role of cLMIS operators is to enter data into the application.
+TELL participants that the basic role of cLMIS operators is to enter data into the application.
 This session will explain all steps required to carry out successful data entry.

 Tell participants that in this session we will learn what cLMIS is and how it can be accessed using Windows XP, Windows 7 or 8.

 Tell participants about Team-viewer - what is team viewer and how it can be used for remote/telephonic support.

 Tell them that "User ID" and "Password" is required to access the application.

-Tell participants to type in http://lmis.gov.pk/ into their web-browser.
-Tell participants that this is web-based module they are accessing.
+TELL participants to type in http://lmis.gov.pk/ into their web-browser.
+TELL participants that this is web-based module they are accessing.
 Ask participants if they are able to see the web page.
-Tell participants that the module can only be accessible if connected to the internet.
+TELL participants that the module can only be accessible if you are connected with the internet.
 Ask participants to check if they can successfully access the internet and the LMIS application.
-Tell participants to log into the application using the assigned credentials.
+TELL participants to log into the application using the assigned credentials.

-ACTIVITY 5.2: USER NAMES AND PRIVILEGES - TIME: 15 MINUTES
+ACTIVITY 6.2: USER NAMES AND PRIVILEGES - TIME: 30 MINUTES

-Tell participants the convention used for usernames in LMIS.
-Tell them that PWD user name prefix is "DPWO" and post fix is district name.
-Likewise DOH & LHW usernames prefix are "EDO" & "DPIU" respectively.
+Tell participant the convention used for usernames in LMIS.
+Tell participants that PWD user name prefix is "DPWO" and post fix is district name.
+Likewise DoH & LHW usernames prefix are "EDO" & "DPIU" respectively.
 Now tell participants to open home pages of cLMIS module and login with respective districts and stakeholder.
 Help participants to login.